 Douching is a long-practiced ritual that is a total waste of time, says Shively.
 "The vagina is a self-cleaning organ, keeping itself healthy with secretions, a proper pH balance (slightly acidic) and an army of useful bacteria," she explains.
 "Douching is unnecessary and disrupts this delicate balance, making you prone to infections like yeast and bacterial vaginosis."
 If you have a vaginal infection, douching can push the bacteria further inside, putting you at risk for pelvic inflammatory disease.

-The Remedy Rx: Let your body take care of the cleansing, and resist the urge to buy that Summer's Eve.
+The Rx: Let your body take care of the cleansing, and resist the urge to buy that Summer's Eve.

 You're Taking The Batteries Out of Your Carbon Monoxide Detector